 Information security is critical to our business.
 We work to protect the security of your information during transmission by using Secure Sockets Layer (SSL) software, which encrypts information you input.
 We store information gathered on secure computers located in a locked data center.
 The number of employees involved in the management of the data center that have physical access to these computers is limited.
 We use firewalls and other security technology to prevent our computers from being accessed by unauthorized persons.
 We also require that any personally identifiable consumer information sent to us by you be encrypted using SSL encryption.
 To learn more about SSL, go to: http://webopedia.internet.com/TERM/S/SSL.html.
 It is important for you to protect against unauthorized access to your Login ID/password and to your computer.
 Be sure to sign off when finished using a shared computer and otherwise protect the password used to access the PayTrace services.

-PayTrace gives you the ability to edit your some of your PayTrace Account Information and preferences.
-Once you log into your account, you may make such changes through the Account Management menu.
+PayTrace gives merchants the ability to edit PayTrace Account Information and preferences.
+Once merchants log into their account, they may make such changes through the Account Management menu.

 The following provisions govern information collected in reliance on the EU-U.S. Privacy Shield Framework Principles for transfers of personal data from the EU to the United States.
 PayTrace adheres to the Privacy Shield Principles ("Principles") and is committed to subject to the Principles all personal data received from the EU in reliance on the Privacy Shield.
 Individuals from whom PayTrace collects personal information under the Privacy Shield have the right to access their personal data by contacting PayTrace at email@example.com.
 As a result of certification to the Privacy Shield, PayTrace is subject to the investigatory and enforcement powers of the FTC.